leedavi/DNNpackager/README.md

 Copy Razor templates
 --------------------

 When we copy razor templates we do not wish to compile and copy the assemblies.
-This ill cause the AppPool to recycle.
+(Doing this will cause the AppPool to recycle)

-We create a config in the project called "Razor" that has ALL projects compile turned off.
-We can use this to Sync the razorr templates.
+We create a config in the VS project called "Razor" (or any other name apart from "release" and "debug") that has ALL project compile turned off.
+We can use this to Sync the razor templates.
 Any templates on the website folder will be copied to the Git project folder if they are newer than the Git file.